The Kamakura Print Collection, Photogravure Etchings by Peter Miller

 9. Peel the print off very carefully, so that the ganpi stays adhered to the heavier etching paper.

-The etching press creates a platemark (Figure 9), a distinguishing feature of gravure prints and of all intaglio prints.
+The pressure of the etching press creates a platemark (Figure 9), a distinguishing feature of photogravure etchings and of all intaglio prints.
 The platemark embossment is a sign of hand-made authenticity.
-(The print shown is from the Brambles Series.)

 Please take the greatest care when mixing, using, and storing these chemicals.
 With proper safeguards as recommended below, they are safe to use.
 Of course everyone is responsible for their own safety, and no liability is implied or assumed by the provider of this information.